Team17 Group (LON:TM17) Rating Reiterated by Shore Capital

-Team17 Group (LON:TM17 – Get Free Report)‘s stock had its “buy” rating reaffirmed by analysts at Shore Capital in a research report issued to clients and investors on Thursday, LSE.Co.UK reports.
+Team17 Group (LON:TM17 – Get Free Report)‘s stock had its “buy” rating reissued by equities research analysts at Shore Capital in a research note issued on Thursday, Marketbeat Ratings reports.

 Separately, Berenberg Bank restated a “buy” rating and issued a GBX 650 ($8.26) target price on shares of Team17 Group in a research note on Tuesday, November 21st.